 Ten years ago this week, working as a Video Journalist for the BBC, our Founder and Creative Director Tom Chown travelled to the North Pole with his colleague Mark Norman.

+They were following Kate Charles from Brighton, who was setting out to complete the Grand Slam – a marathon on all seven continents and at the North Pole.
+This is Tom’s diary.
 I first met Kate when she contacted the BBC South East newsroom after she’d completed her 7th marathon in the Antarctic.
 But trips to the North Pole don’t just fall into your lap; it took nine months of planning and raising budget.

+Over the coming months we were fortunate to be offered free travel by race organiser Richard Donovan from Longyearbyen in Spitzbergen to Base Camp Barneo, where the race takes place each year.
+As Producer I needed to raise several thousand pounds to pay for our flights to Norway, accommodation and most importantly specialist clothing for temperatures of -40 degrees.
+With support from my Editor Quentin Smith I set about approaching BBC Sport and BBC News Channel (formally News 24) to raise funds internally.
+TECHNICAL LOGISTICS It’s all very well travelling to the top of the world to film a marathon, but how do you get your pictures back to the UK?
+In 2006 there were no satellites strong enough to transmit a video signal orbiting the North Pole.
 As we were spending 48 hours at the North Pole, we planned to edit our news packages back at the hotel in Longyearbyen.
 Working with technicians at BBC Television Centre in London we were loaned two laptops, one with AVID software to edit our films on, and the other to encode and send back the file, via the internet.
 These days we use a mobile phone as a modem with a laptop, but in 2006 this kind of technology didn’t exist.

 The next day we flew from Oslo via Tromso all the way up to the Norwegian Svalbard islands, the most northerly civilisation in the world.
 Based at the local Raddison hotel in Longyearbyen this was where the North Pole marathon competitors were to convene for acclimatisation.